OxCGRT/covid-policy-scratchpad/openness_risk_checklist/writeup.md

 A key objective of the Risk of Openness Index is to observe the stances in policy when faced with a certain ordinal risk measure, and the evolution of this stance over time compared to the evolution of the risk measure.
 We use the Stringency Index to map government containtment policy, although other [OxCGRT Indices](https://github.com/OxCGRT/covid-policy-tracker#policy-indices) could be appropriate based on the context of the response being observed.

-Through ORI visualisations, we hope to interpret two main facets of information:
+Through RoOI visualisations, we hope to interpret two main facets of information:
 * Where are countries placed at present with regard to relaxing Stringency restrictions and the risk they face in doing so?
 * How have countries evolved their Stringency restrictions in the past given the contemporaneous risk observed?